Diffusion for the periodic wind-tree model: From infinite billiard table to finite surface

 \subsection{The surface $\Xsurf_\infty(a,b)$ as a $\Z^2$ cover of $\Xsurf(a,b)$}

 As we did for unfolding the fundamental domain of the infinite billiard, we consider the unfolding of the whole billiard table $\Tsurf(a,b)$.
 The unfolding leads to a non compact surface that we denote $\Xsurf_\infty(a,b)$ which is made of four copies of the initial billiard.
 As the unfolding commutes with the action of $\Z^2$ the surface $\Xsurf(a,b)$ is also the $\Z^2$ quotient of $\Xsurf_\infty(a,b)$.
-We use this description to rewrite the distance in Theorem~\ref{thm:divergence_rate_billiard} as an intersection of a geodesic segment in $\Xsurf(a,b)$ with a cocycle in $H^1(\Xsurf;\Z^2)$.
+We use this description to rewrite the distance in Theorem~\ref{thm:divergence_rate_billiard} as a pairing between a geodesic segment in $\Xsurf(a,b)$ with a cocycle in $H^1(\Xsurf;\Z^2)$.

 We first build a system of generators for the homology of $\Xsurf(a,b)$.
 We label each copy of the torus fundamental domain in $\Xsurf(a,b)$ by $00$, $01$, $10$ and $11$ (see Figure~\ref{fig:unfolding_the_billiard_torus} and \ref{fig:homology_generators_of_X}).
 For $\kappa \in \{00,10,01,11\}$ let $h_\kappa$ (resp. $v_\kappa$) be the horizontal (resp. vertical) simple closed curve that delimit each copy (the exterior boundary).
 The curves $h_\kappa$ (resp. $v_\kappa$) have holonomy $1$ (resp. $i$).
 The automorphism group $K \simeq \Z/2 \times \Z/2$ of $\Xsurf(a,b)$ acts on the indices of $h_\kappa$ and $v_\kappa$ by addition (where we consider $0$ and $1$ as elements of $\Z/2$).
 The intersection form $\langle .,. \rangle$ on $\Xsurf(a,b)$ is such that $\langle h_\kappa, v_{\kappa'} \rangle = \delta_{\kappa,\kappa'}$ where $\delta_{ij}$ is the Kronecker symbol.
 In other words, the module generated by the elements $h_\kappa$ and $v_\kappa$ is a symplectic submodule and $\{(h_\kappa,v_\kappa)\}_\kappa$ is a symplectic basis.
 Moreover, this $\Z$-submodule is invariant under the action of $K$ (but not irreducible, see Lemma~\ref{lem:homology_splitting} below).